gabysbrain/tuner/README.markdown

 ### Windows ###

 Windows stores R package files in different locations depending on the version of R installed.
-Open up the `start_tuner.bat` file and change R_HOME and JRI appropriately.
+Open up the `start_tuner.win.bat` file and change R_HOME and JRI appropriately.
 JRI should end up in the same place relative to R_HOME.
 R_HOME will be something like `C:\Program Files\R\R-2.14.0` on windows.

 ## Usage ##